MicrosoftDocs/Viva/Viva/glint/reports/response-access.md

 ## Who can use the Response Rates & Access report and when is it available?

-This report is available to anyone with program access and can be exported when a program is live or once the survey window is closed and the survey cycle is complete.
+This report is available to anyone with program access.
+It can be exported when a program is live or once the survey window closes and the survey cycle is complete.

 ## Export the Response Rates & Access report